-- (a) The Corporation must keep written financial records that: - (i) correctly record and explain its transactions and financial position and performance; - (ii) would enable true and fair financial reports to be prepared in accordance with Australian Accounting Standards; - (iii) would enable those financial records to be audited in accordance with Australian Accounting Standards; and

-- (iv) comply with the record keeping and reporting requirements in the CATSI Act and the ACNC Act. - (b) This obligation extends to transactions undertaken as trustee.
+- (a) The Corporation must keep written financial records that: - (i) correctly record and explain its transactions and financial position and performance; - (ii) would enable true and fair financial reports to be prepared in accordance with Australian Accounting Standards; - (iii) would enable those financial records to be audited in accordance with Australian Accounting Standards; and - (iv) comply with the recording keeping and reporting requirements in the CATSI Act. - (b) This obligation extends to transactions undertaken as trustee.